godwinkyrian1/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm: creates a script that deletes a directory and files

 rm : use to Delete the directory my_first_directory that is in the /tmp directory.

+rmdir: changes the working directory to the previous one.